How to legalize your documents? What is “apostille” and do you need one?

 In order to officially use (and to be recognized by Bulgarian official institutions) a foreign legal documents in Bulgaria, they must be first legalized.
 The legalization procedure shall be arranged in a way, depending on one of the following 3 options:

 N.B.
 In extreme cases, where due to political instability or another verifiable reason, the applicant is unable to obtain certification from the Ministry of Foreign Affairs in his own country (the issuing state of the document), it may be possible for us to arrange the legalization in Bulgaria.
-The fee, which includes all state and other fees, for the service is EUR 245 for documents issued by states that have embassies in Bulgaria and EUR 480 if there is no Embassy of the issuing country in Bulgaria.
 Please note that this service will be applied only in extraordinary cases and there is no guarantee that the legalization process can be successfully administered in all cases.
+Fees apply.

 Signatory states to the Hague convention abolishing the requirement of legalization for foreign public documents: